PacificBiosciences/IsoSeq/docs/umi/cell-calling.md

 ## Cell Calling Methods

-There are two methods for determining real cells in *isoseq3*.
+There are two methods for determining real cells in *isoseq*.

 ### Knee Finding Method (default)